|

 paradigms and political institutions.
 For example, he writes, "Like the

-choice between competing political institutions, that between competing
+choice between competing political institutions, that

-life."
-[94] It is this
+of community life."
+[94] It is this emotionally-charged us or

-emotionally-charged us or them, all or nothing mentality which Kuhn's book
+them, all or nothing mentality which Kuhn's book seems to legitimate as the

-"After the pre-paradigm period," writes Kuhn, "the
+pre-paradigm period," writes Kuhn, "the assimilation of all new

-assimilation of all new theories and of almost all new sorts of phenomena has
+theories and of almost all new sorts of phenomena has in fact demanded the

-in fact demanded the destruction of a prior paradigm and a consequent
+destruction of a prior paradigm and a consequent conflict between competing

-conflict between competing schools of scientific thought."
-[96] Kuhn's
+schools of scientific thought."
+[96] Kuhn's narrative makes the defence

-narrative makes the defence of one's paradigm community, through the
+of one's paradigm community, through the elimination or marginalization of

-elimination or marginalization of rival ones, the scientist's over-riding
+rival ones, the scientist's over-riding goal.

-of new sorts of phenomena, the first phase in Bhaskar's
+And it makes the identification of new sorts of phenomena, the first

 Kuhn's paradigmatic, that is, anti-pluralist science